Particle Systems arising from an anti-ferromagnetic Ising model: The particle model for

 \begin{proof}[Proof of Theorem \ref{uindpt:thm:main}]

 For $u=\critical$, the dimer covering of the Fisher lattice can be thought as follows: \begin{itemize} \item Take an arbitrary horizontal line along the {\bf a} edges.
-With product measure, we can place dimers on {\bf a} edges with an iid Bernouilli ($\frac{1}{1+x})$ distribution. \item If there is no dimer covering an {\bf a} edge on the row below (or above), then choose a dimer to cover either the left or right {\bf b} edge directly above (or below) with probability $\half$.
+With product measure, we can place dimers on {\bf a} edges with an iid Bernoulli ($\frac{1}{1+x})$ distribution. \item If there is no dimer covering an {\bf a} edge on the row below (or above), then choose a dimer to cover either the left or right {\bf b} edge directly above (or below) with probability $\half$.
 This is a direct consequence of seeing one {\bf b} edge conditioned on there not being a {\bf b} edge on the row below (above).
-The surrounding dimers are automatically selected from this probabilistic choice. \item If there is a dimer covering {\bf a} edge on the row below, then with probability $(1 - \sqrt{1 - x^2})/(2 + 2 x)$, select two dimers to cover both directly above (below) {\bf b} edges.
-Otherwise, cover the edge $v_5$ to $v_6$ with a dimer. \end{itemize} As a consequence of locating all the dimers on the {\bf b} edge row, determines the existence of dimer on the above (below ) {\bf a} edges row.
+The surrounding dimers are automatically selected from this probabilistic choice. \item If there is a dimer covering an {\bf a} edge on the row below (above), then with probability $(1 - \sqrt{1 - x^2})/2$, cover both {\bf b} edges directly above (below) {\bf b} edges. \end{itemize}

 Due to the independence of the entries, the model can be viewed as a one dimensional noisy voter model with two colors, say red and blue.
+This description of this noisy voter model differs by the one above in the following sense: for time $t$, the state space is given by $\{R,B\}^{2\Z}$ for $t\in 2\Z$ and $\{R,B\}^{2\Z+1}$ for $t \in 2 \Z+1$.
+If the two neighboring sites on the previous level have different colors, the site chooses its color randomly between the two colors.
+If the two neighboring sites on the previous level sites have the same color, the site flips its color with probability $(1 - \sqrt{1 - x^2})/2$ to the other color.

 The particles in the dimer model represent the boundary between the two colors.
-A site contained within a connected region of the same color can flip color with Bernoulli$(1 - \sqrt{1 - x^2})/(2 + 2 x)$.
+A site contained within a connected region of the same color can flip color with Bernoulli$(1 - \sqrt{1 - x^2})/2$.
 This represents the noise.
 Hence, the particle model is in direct correspondence with the noisy voter model.
 The scaling window $(x,x^2)$ of the noisy voter model was constructed in \cite{Fon:06} and named the Continuum Noisy Voter model.

 \end{proof}